How to Wear and Maintain Tyvek Suits & Sterile Coveralls

 How to Properly Don and Doff Tyvek Suits and Sterile Coveralls

-Properly putting on (donning) and taking off (doffing) cleanroom suits is critical to maintain contamination control and protect yourself and the environment.
+Properly putting on (donning) and taking off (doffing) cleanroom suits is crucial to maintaining contamination control and protecting yourself and the environment.
 Follow these detailed steps carefully:

 Donning (Putting On) Your Tyvek Suit or Sterile Coverall

 Remove jewelry and ensure you’re wearing clothing appropriate for the cleanroom.
-Wash hands thoroughly with antimicrobial soap. - Inspect the Suit
+Wash your hands thoroughly with antimicrobial soap.

-Fit your face mask or respirator securely, checking for a proper seal. - Don Gloves
+Securely fit your face mask or respirator, checking for a proper seal.

 Ensure all openings are sealed and the suit fits comfortably without restricting movement.
 Avoid touching the suit’s outer surface unnecessarily.